recurser/pivotal-to-trello/README.markdown

 pivotal-to-trello [![Build Status](https://travis-ci.org/recurser/pivotal-to-trello.png?branch=master)](https://travis-ci.org/recurser/pivotal-to-trello)
 =================

-This gem provides a command for exporting a [Pivotal Tracker](https://www.pivotaltracker.com/) project to [Trello](https://trello.com/).
+This repo provides a command for exporting a [Pivotal Tracker](https://www.pivotaltracker.com/) project to [Trello](https://trello.com/).
+The command is available as a gem or a docker container.

 Getting started
 ---------------